awsdocs/aws-opsworks-user-guide/doc_source/opscm-create-server-cfn.md

 Before you create a new Chef Automate server, create the resources outside of AWS OpsWorks for Chef Automate that you'll need to access and manage your Chef server\.
 For more information, see [Prerequisites](gettingstarted-opscm.md#gettingstarted-opscm-prereq) in the Getting Started section of this guide\.

 Review the [OpsWorks\-CM section](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-opsworkscm-server.html) of the *AWS CloudFormation User Guide* Template Reference to learn about the supported and required values in the AWS CloudFormation template that you use to create your server\.

+If you are creating a server that uses a custom domain, you need a custom domain, certificate, and private key\.
+You must specify values for all three of these parameters in your AWS CloudFormation template\.
+For more information about requirements for the `CustomDomain`, `CustomCertificate`, and `CustomPrivateKey` parameters, see [CreateServer](https://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_CreateServer.html) in the *AWS OpsWorks CM API Reference*\.

 Create a password value for the `CHEF_AUTOMATE_ADMIN_PASSWORD` engine attribute\.
 The password length is a minimum of eight characters, and a maximum of 32\.
 The password can contain letters, numbers, and special characters `(!/@#$%^+=_)`\.
 The password must contain at least one lower case letter, one upper case letter, one number, and one special character\.
 You specify this password in your AWS CloudFormation template, or as the value of the `CHEF_AUTOMATE_ADMIN_PASSWORD` parameter when you are creating your stack\.